 Opinions do not necessarily represent CUIndependent.com or any of its sponsors.

 Planned Parenthood will face the first in a series of Republican-led congressional hearings on Sept.
-9. The hearings, entitled “Planned Parenthood Exposed: Examining the Horrific Abortion Practices at the Nation’s Largest Abortion Provider,” are a response to a slew of deceptively edited videos released by the Center for Medical Progress, a conservative anti-abortion group formed in 2013.
+9. The hearings, entitled “Planned Parenthood Exposed: Examining the Horrific Abortion Practices at the Nation’s Largest Abortion Provider,” are a response to a slew of deceptively edited videos released by the Center for Medical Progress, a conservative anti-abortion group formed in 2013, click this for more enlightenment about abortion and pregnancy.

 If the name is any indication, the hearings promise to be heavily biased and will be an attempt to actualize the GOP’s dream of defunding Planned Parenthood at the federal level.
 In the videos, which have been heavily debunked by factcheck.org, the inaptly titled Center for Medical Progress posed as a biomedical research company intending to purchase fetal tissue from Planned Parenthood.
 Members of CMP secretly recorded conversations with Planned Parenthood officials.